-On the left side of the Policy you select Search Locations>Cloud Storage
+- On the left side of the Policy select Search Locations>Cloud Storage

-Then select Add at the top of the right side of the Policy screen and select OneDrive as the Provider
+- Select Add at the top of the right side of the Policy screen and then select OneDrive as the Provider

-Then in the Policy's Settings section you would enable Cloud searching with the following setting
+- In the Policy's Settings section you should enable Cloud searching with the following setting

 Settings\Locations\CloudDiscovery\EnableCloudDiscovery: To enable searching of remote cloud storage locations, specify which providers should be enabled.
 The available selections are Dropbox, Box and Google Drive.
 The default for each is disabled.

-The following linked user guide page also explains how to configure in a Policy to search OneDrive:
+- This linked user guide page also explains how to configure in a Policy to search OneDrive